Thomas Lorraine Hunt: Career

 Hunt began painting in earnest around the age of 40.
 Following a vacation trip to Southern California with his wife and parents in 1922, Hunt sold his real estate holdings in Cleveland and moved to San Bernardino, California.
 Hunt continued to earn a living with real estate development projects in Hollywood and San Bernardino, but became an active figure in the artist community.
 He began spending considerable time with the Plein Air impressionist painters in Laguna Beach.
 Additionally, each summer from 1922 to 1926, he and his wife traveled back east to Gloucester, Massachusetts.
 In Gloucester, Hunt attended the group classes given by artist and instructor Hugh Breckenridge at his Breckenridge School of Art.

 Hunt's favorite subjects from both Gloucester and Southern California were landscapes of boats and harbors.

 In 1926, Hunt received a commission from the Elks Club of Los Angeles for a painting that would depict the end of the war with Mexico in 1848.
 Hunt's large 78 x 90 inch canvas, The First American Flag, illustrated the first raising of the American flag in California.
 The painting exemplified Hunt's "unique approach to painting by reducing an image to a few key elements, simplifying both color and form to create an overall patterned design."

 Hunt moved to Laguna Beach in 1927, having built a home therewith a studio overlooking the Pacific Ocean.
 He became a member of the Laguna Beach Art Association and worked on the selection committee to locate a site for the Association's permanent gallery, which became the Laguna Art Museum.

 Hunt exhibited his works regularly during the late 1920s and early 1930s.
 His exhibition prizes included a 1st place at the 1928 California State Exhibition, 2nd in 1927 Laguna Beach Art Association (LBAA) exhibit, honorable mention from the San Diego Fine Arts Guild in 1933, 3rd at the 1933 LBAA exhibit, the 1933 Gertrude Streater Award for Landscape from the Pasadena Art Institute, and the 1933 Prize for Oil Painting from the San Diego Fine Arts Society.

 Personal life

 Hunt married Blanche Levina Smith (born 18 May 1871, County Down, Ireland) in 1910.
 They had no children.
 In 1937, Blanche died of a cerebral hemorrhage at their Laguna Beach home.
-Hunt had suffered from stomach ulcers for many years, and died at Santa Ana Hospital on 17 April 1938 after surgery for surgery for a perforated ulcer.
+Hunt had suffered from stomach ulcers for many years, and died at Santa Ana Hospital on 17 April 1938 after surgery for a perforated ulcer.
 Both Thomas and Blanche Hunt were buried at Mountain View Cemetery in San Bernardino.
-At Hunt's memorial service, the artist and his close friend Frank Cuprien gave the eulogy.
+At Hunt's memorial service, his close friend artist Frank Cuprien gave the eulogy.